MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsConferencingPolicy.md

 ## SYNOPSIS

-Creates a new conferencing policy for use in your organization.
-Conferencing policies determine the features and capabilities that can be used in a conference; this includes everything from whether or not the conference can include IP audio and video to the maximum number of people who can attend a meeting.
+Creates a new conferencing policy for your organization.
+Conferencing policy determines the features and capabilities that can be used in a conference as well as in a broadcast meeting; this includes everything from whether or not the conference can include IP audio and video to the maximum number of people who can attend a meeting.
-This cmdlet was introduced in Lync Server.